Every mappable item must be its own element.

 Provide descriptive names for the dynamic elements of your design.

-Use Content Mode to lock items you don’t want changed.
+Use the Page Structure panel to lock items you don’t want changed.

 Your template design will probably have many elements that you’ll want to remain static, and not mappable.
-These elements can be “locked” using Content Mode, which will prevent them from appearing as potentially mappable items in the Saleforce App.
+These elements can be “locked” using the Page Structure panel, which will prevent them from appearing as potentially mappable items in the Salesforce App.
 This helps ensure that your template design remains intact.
 It also allows you to avoid being presented with an overwhelmingly long list of targets when creating your mappings in Salesforce.
-The content drawer has a “Lock All” option which is particularly helpful for quickly locking elements on the page.
+The page structure panel has a “Lock All” option which is particularly helpful for quickly locking elements on the page.

 Be careful with absolute positioning.